 Every startup needs to pass a number of stages to launch the final product.
 And one of the most important stages is idea validation.
-Both an MVP and a prototype approaches can help you with it but at different stages of product development.
+Both a minimum viable product and a prototype approach can help you with it but at different stages of product development.

-In this article, we will open the veil of the distinction between an MVP and a prototype and discuss how both can help to validate your business idea.
+In this article, we will explain the difference between MVP and prototype and discuss how both can help to validate your business idea.
 Also, we will show you some prototype and MVP examples.

 A prototype is an early sample, model, or release of a product built to test a concept or process or to act as a thing to be replicated or learned from – Wikipedia.

-Thus, a prototype is a very basic implementation of a future project.
+Thus, an early stage prototype is a very basic implementation of a future project.
 Simply put, it is like a sketch that you introduce to investors to show your idea alive and running.
 Along with that, the prototype’s performance is easier to understand for investors compared to the technical documentation.

 The leading goal of a prototype is testing.
 Your early adopters and investors are those who accomplish this task.
 Creating a prototype allows you to get prior acquaintance with the way potential users will interact with your future product.
 The development team should collect the clients’ feedback and consequently make alterations to an existing prototype or build a new one.